PearsonEducation/StatsAgg/readme.md

 * StatsAgg provides a web-based UI for managing alerts & metrics.
 * Performance
     * StatsAgg is Java-based, and has been thoroughly tuned for performance.
-    * A server with 2 cpu cores & 4 gigabytes of RAM should have no trouble processing thousands of metrics per second.
+    * A server with 2 cpu cores & 4 gigabytes of RAM should have no trouble processing tens-of-thousands of metrics per second.
+	* A server with 4+ cores & 8+ gigabytes of RAM can process hundreds-of-thousands to millions of metrics per second.

 <br>